Donrwalsh/donrwalsh.github.io/NOTES.md

 I badly want to rip out my copy on the homepage since it is so outdated, but I'm going to leave it there for now with a note describing how outdated it is.
 That'll do nicely for now I think.
 I enhanced some styling while I was at it.

+Spacing on the page and with the icons was a little wonky.
+I adjusted it by switching back to just using `.container` rather than `.container-fluid`

 # donrwalsh.github.io

 ## TODO: